Why More People Are Choosing Nursing As A Second Career

 - A low unemployment rate due to high job demand

 - Job opportunities shortly after completing your nursing education

 - Job security knowing that your skills are valued and will continue to be needed

 Is it possible to become a nurse later in life?

 Yes, you can–you’re never too old to become a nurse!
 It’s a great choice at any stage of your life if you’re looking for a challenging, demanding role that allows you to use your talents and skills to help people every day.

 Those who enter nursing later in life may bring many experiences, including strong interpersonal communication skills, critical thinking, and effective problem-solving.
 Many second-career nurses can leverage prior experiences that complement RN work values.

 O*Net Online shows that some essential nursing values include working in a team environment, offering support, and maintaining a desire to achieve.

 What skills do I need to be successful as a nurse?

-In order to excel in a nursing career you need a combination of soft and hard skills.
-Students should enter the ABSN program with:
+It would help if you had a combination of soft and hard skills to excel in a nursing career.
+Students should enter the ABSN program with the following: